arcsecond-io/cli/README.md

     $ arcsecond login --username <username> --password <password>

+You can also register directly from there:

+    $ arcsecond register

 Your private API key will be stored in the config file in `~/.arcsecond.ini`.
 Then, you can access public and private APIs.

 ## Public APIs